Refinitiv-API-Samples/Example.RDPAPI.Python.GraphQLSamples/README.md

 > this Github repository to your local machine on which the Python program is installed.
 Then use
 > the `pip` or `conda` package managers to install the Jupyter Notebook library to your local machine.

-To run the pre-canned queries:
+To run the pre-cannend queries:

 1. Go to the `config_files` directory.